geoneo1/SimpleWebcomicTheme/SWC_FAQS.md

 2. Make sure “Show header image" is on

 If you are using one large image:

 3. Make sure “Repeat header” image is off
 4. You can adjust "Header height” option to better suit your image

-* Note: If you are using “Big header” It will override the Header height option.*
+* Note: If you are using “Big header” It will override the Header height option.

 <a name="GoogleLink">
 ###My Google+ link is not going to the correct URL
 For “Google Plus Username” to work you will require a *Google+ Custom URL*.
-Please take a look at [Getting Started with Google+ Custom URLs] (http://goo.gl/9oRRRH)
+Please take a look at [Getting Started with Google+ Custom URLs] (http://goo.gl/9oRRRH).

 <a name="SocialLinksColours">
-###My “Show Social Links” is on, but I can't see the logo (picture) of each social links
+###My “Show social links” is on, but I can't see the logo (picture) of each social links

 The background of the social links are determined your “Accent color”, the icons are determined by your “Aside text” colour, if these two are the same colour, you will not be able to see the icons.
 However, you can change the colour of the background.

 Go to the Edit theme area, scroll to the bottom and click “Advanced options”, then copy and paste the following into the “Add custom CSS” field:
 ```
 .social-links ul li a span.ico { background-color: #222; }